 Once he was out of the military, John discovered that he was a pretty good salesman.
 He sold securities and managed a brokerage office before retiring as an office administrator from Cincinnati Gas & Electric.
 Herb became a salesman too, selling radio ads and then commercial real estate.
 Today, John is a widower with children and grandchildren.
 Herb is remarried and busy with his own children and grandchildren, as well as his step-children and step-grandchildren, plus the kids who attend his wife Carol’s in-home daycare center.
 When their paths crossed at the Tuskegee Airmen’s reception, the men were living 10 minutes apart.

-The two men now in their early 90s have been speaking publicly for years telling their stories in words and picture, putting on record not just their valor at war but the ugliness they confronted at home.
+The two men now in their early 90s have been speaking publicly for years, telling their stories in words and pictures, putting on record not just their valor at war but the ugliness they confronted at home.
 An underlying theme is about the segregation that kept them apart.

 He talks about his homecoming in 1945, about meeting John all those years later, and about piecing together their past.